 To jazz up your frosé, consider one of the following variations:

 Melon Drop Frosé – Add 1 cup cubed watermelon to the rosé while freezing.
 Blend the frozen watermelon along with the rose and sugar syrup as in the base recipe.
-Divide between glasses and finish with a splash of St. Germain liquor and a skewer of watermelon balls and fresh mint, or fresh elderflowers, if available.
+Divide between glasses and finish with a splash of elderflower liqueur and a skewer of watermelon balls and fresh mint, or fresh elderflowers, if available.

 Strawberry Basil Frosé – While making the sugar syrup, simmer ½ cup sliced strawberries into the syrup.
 Allow to cool to room temperature then pour into chilled pan along with rose and freeze as directed.
 Blend and divide between chilled glasses, and garnish with fresh strawberries and basil leaves.

-Aperol Spritz Frosé – After dividing froze between chilled glasses, top with a splash of Aperol.
+Amaro Frosé – After dividing froze between chilled glasses, top with a splash of favorite aperitivo or amaro.
 Garnish with orange wedges and fresh rosemary.